havelessbemore/semafy/README.md

 ## Features

-- **Mutex**: Provides exclusive locking to protect shared data from concurrent access.
+- **Mutexes**: Exclusive and shared locking to protect data from concurrent access.
 - **ConditionVariable**: Allows agents (main thread, web workers) to wait for certain conditions to occur.
-- **RecursiveMutex**: Provides exclusive, recursive locking to protect shared data from concurrent access.
-- **Semaphore**: Implements a semaphore to control access to a finite number of resources.
+- **Semaphores**: Control access to a finite number of resources.
-- **SharedMutex**: Allows multiple readers or exclusive writer access, facilitating reader-writer scenarios.
-- **Error Handling**: Includes specific error classes like `MutexError`, `MutexOwnershipError`, `MutexRelockError`, and `TimeoutError` to handle different synchronization scenarios.
+- **Error Handling**: Specific classes for various lock-related issues, enhancing debuggability and reliability.
+- **Platform Agnostic**: Works in both [browser](#browser-usage) and server-side applications, and generally any environment that supports `SharedArrayBuffer`.

 ## Installation